brianglass/anastasis/files/tues1mc.md

 K

-Your head was unjustly cut off, blest Saint, who plunged ChristÂ’s head in the waters.
+Your head was unjustly cut off, blest Saint, who plunged Christ’s head in the waters.
 By your prayers empower us all to trample under foot the destructive head of the deceiver. ****

 A